 Code Action Planned Status Comments Next Steps (for amber and red only) P1.1.5 Progress the implementation of the Good To Great Strategy for young people who are more able and talented (MAT) than their peers to help them reach their full potential pupils.
 The use of ALPS data and the Seren Network is helping MAT learners achieve their full potential.
-In the 2016-2017 academic year (2017-2018 PI year), the percentage of Bridgend learners achieving 3 A-A grades at A level showed a good increase of 3.3% points, although this was slightly lower than the 3.8 percentage point increase in the all-Wales average.
-The Seren Network may be a factor in improving performance and, given that the launch in Bridgend was one year behind other local authorities, we A support programme for the subject of biology has now started and will be progressed in 2018.
+In the 2016-2017 academic year (2017-2018 PI year), the percentage of Bridgend learners achieving 3 A-A grades at A level showed a A support programme for the subject of biology has now started and will be progressed in 2018.
 There are some outstanding issues with the full data pack for vulnerable groups, which are being resolved at consortium-level.
-P1.1.6 Complete the review into the curriculum and schools' estates for primary, secondary and post-16 education and begin consultation on the proposals, where required, with all stakeholders Cabinet has been fully supportive at all stages of development of broad proposals for the future delivery of post-16 education in Bridgend.
+P1.1.6 Complete the review into the curriculum and schools' estates for primary, secondary and post-16 education and begin consultation on the proposals, where required, with all stakeholders GREEN Cabinet has been fully supportive at all stages of development of broad proposals for the future delivery of post-16 education in Bridgend.
 Cabinet has commissioned additional activity as a Phase II and the public consultation will occur, starting in September 2018.